Azor Orne: Political career

 Frequently chosen in his thirties as a selectman to Marblehead's council, by 1773 Orne was a respected legislator in the Massachusetts Provincial Congress.
 In 1775, Orne was appointed judge of the general court and held 179 seats on various committees, "the heaviest load of all members."
 A captain of militia since 1761, Orne was appointed colonel in 1775, and in 1776 was appointed one of three major generals of state militia, but never participated in the field.
 Before and during the war, Orne played an active role in Massachusetts' committees of correspondence and safety, narrowly escaping capture at Menotomy along with fellow members Elbridge Gerry and Jeremiah Lee in the days surrounding Lexington and Concord.
 During the war, Orne continued to support the rebellion with his money and influence.

 Orne was a delegate to the Hartford Convention in 1780, and was one of those committeemen who created a circular advocating the necessity of taxation to provide for revenue.
-He was a member of the Massachusetts legislature which wrote the state's first constitution and eight years later was a member of the legislature which approved the United States Constitution on behalf of his state.
+He was a member of the Massachusetts legislature which wrote the state's first constitution, and eight years later was a member of the legislature which approved the United States Constitution on behalf of his state.
+He unsuccessfully ran for the U.S. Senate in 1788.
 A Whig elector in the second presidential election of 1792, Orne voted on behalf of his state to re-elect George Washington, the first President of the United States.